AdiThakker/AdiThakker.github.io/_posts/2020-05-29-Adding-Analytics.md

 My current [theme](https://jekyll-themes.com/mixyll/) explains how can I use Google Analytics and also more advanced [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/), (may be I can explore that in a later post).

-This [link](https://support.google.com/analytics/#topic=3544906) on google's site answers tons of questions about getting started to lets look at my steps:
+This [link](https://support.google.com/analytics/#topic=3544906) on Google's site answers tons of questions about getting started so lets look at my steps:

-1. I already had a gmail account, so proceeded with Account Setup where I entered an account name and left the defaults checked as those are recommended. <br>
+1. Since I already had a gmail account, I proceeded straight to the Analytics Account Setup where I entered an account name and left the defaults checked as those are recommended. <br>
 ![Setup]({{site.url}}/images/Analytics-account-setup-1.png){:height="500px" width="900px"}

  2. Selected the Web Option as that's what I was looking for. <br>